-It is not approriate or respectful to wear clothing at school, or to a school event, that:
+It is not appropriate or respectful to wear clothing at school, or to a school event, that:

-Students (Grades 4-6) should have appropriate gym strip (shorts or sweat pants, T-shirt, and clean running shoes) for P.E. classes.
+Students (Grades 4-6) are recommended to have appropriate gym strip (shorts or sweat pants, T-shirt, and clean running shoes) for P.E. classes.
 Running shoes should have non-marking soles.
 It is recommended that each pupil have a gym bag to store gym strip.
 Primary students (Kindergarten - Grade 3) should have 'inside' gym shoes.

 Parents/Guardians are asked to note that the School District cannot assume responsibility for the loss of and/or damage to personal property which is brought onto the school property.
 Students should not bring electronic devices (eg. Cell Phones, Ipods etc) to school as these type of devices often interfere with the learning environment of a school.
 If a situation occurs where direct communication with your children is necessary in the classroom setting, please consult with the principal or phone the school office.